ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/nextra/dynamicmdx.md

 Notice that we are using the dynamic cat component (`useSWR`).
 The image of the cat changes with each reload even if we are using `next start` but the random numbers do not.

+When you use `useSWR` inside a component in Next.js, that component becomes a Client Component.
+`useSWR` is a React hook, and hooks can only be used in Client Components .

 ### RemoteContent

 The `RemoteContent` component is used to render the dynamic content.